Categories: News

-Being shunned by the West allowed Russia to last year reroute its powerful oil exports to Asia, amass a fleet of tankers free from Western sanctions, and adopt evasion techniques previously developed by its allies Iran and Venezuela.
+Being shunned by the West allowed Russia’s oil and gas income last year to reroute its powerful oil exports to Asia, amass a fleet of tankers free from Western sanctions, and adopt evasion techniques previously developed by its allies Iran and Venezuela.
 The plan was successful; according to official data, President Vladimir V. Putin not only kept but greatly increased the money from energy exports.
 He may also have raised more funds from the covert oil trade that might be used to fund the war effort.

 But it’s uncertain whether Russia can continue to outwit attempts to cut off oil revenue.
 There are indications that the Western regulations that went into force in December—an embargo on the majority of sales to Europe and a price cap on Russian petroleum supplied to other countries—are starting to have a significant impact on energy revenues.